-Anne lives in Vancouver and has been a BCGEU member since 2012
+Anne lives in Vancouver and has been a BCGEU member since 2012.
+These are her words:

 I lived in my previous apartment near Commercial Drive in east Vancouver for a few years.
 We received an email one day saying it had been sold and asking for rent to be directed to the new owner — someone whom I'd never meet.

 Because we were on fixed term leases*, he was able to raise our rents after they ended beyond the set amount for that year.
 My rent was raised 30%.
 I wouldn't call this a renoviction as he did not make any changes to the aging house.
 We’d put up with plumbing and flooding issues.
 I have since heard that they continued for the new tenant.